Max Kepler Preview, Player Props: Twins vs. Rangers

 Max Kepler At The Plate

-- Kepler has driven in a run in 35 games this year (36.1%), including 10 games with more than one RBI (10.3%).
-He has also driven home three or more of his team's runs in three contests.
+- Kepler has driven home a run in 36 games this season (36.7%), including more than one RBI in 10.2% of his games and producing three or more of his team's runs on three occasions..

-- He has scored in 39 of 97 games this year, and more than once 11 times.
+- He has scored in 39 of 98 games this season, and more than once 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.